 This one-semester course is an integrated program which incorporates the principles of foods and nutrition.
 The student will analyze his/her diet, prepare nutritious foods, and participate in a variety of fitness and stress management activities.
 Each student will participate in a health and fitness evaluation at the beginning of the semester and will then establish his/her own fitness and nutritional goals for the semester.
-Activities include: computer diet analysis, selection and preparation of low fat foods and menus, running, walking, aerobics, other fitness related activities, and listening to speakers related to health and fitness.
+Activities include: computer diet analysis, selection and preparation of low-fat foods and menus, running, walking, aerobics, other fitness related activities, and listening to speakers related to health and fitness.
 This class may be repeated once; different topics are covered in the fall and spring semester.
 Each student will receive .5 credit per semester for successful completion of the program.
-If a student chooses to take this course as an additional PE course, they could elect to receive a .5 credit for Applied Arts rather than the .5 PE credit.
+If a student chooses to take this course as an additional PE course. they could elect to receive a .5 credit for Applied Arts rather than the .5 PE credit.
 Students are not allowed to waive out of this course for athletics or band during their season.

-Team Sports I
+Team Sports 1

-This class will consist of all boys engaged in semester long courses of special interest physical education opportunities that provide each student with individualized challenges with fitness based lessons utilizing a variety of lifelong activities; Basketball, Floor Hockey, Flag Football, Rugby, Softball, Team Handball, Ultimate Frisbee, Volleyball, Weight/ Cardiovascular.
-Credit: 1/2
+This class will consist of students who choose to participate and engage in Sports at a highly competitive level.
+This is a semester long course that provides each student with individualized challenges and fitness-based lessons through a variety of sports including but not limited to Basketball, Volleyball, Floor Hockey, Flag Football, Softball, Handball, Ultimate frisbee, Strength training activities and Cardiovascular endurance activities.
+Eligible: 11, 12

-Team Sports II
+Team Sports 2